4.22 Provisions

 (2) Pragati Social Infrastructure & Development Ltd.

-3. Total Liabilities has been computed as sum of all financial and non-financial liabilities (extracted from the limited reviewed Standalone Financial Statements prepared as per IND-AS for the period ended March 31, 2024) and does not include equities and Reserve & Surplus.
+3. Total Liabilities has been computed as sum of all financial and non-financial liabilities (extracted from the limited reviewed Standalone Financial Statements prepared as per IND-AS for the period ended 31.03.2025) and does not include equities and Reserve & Surplus.

 4. “Public Funds” are as defined in Master Directions- Non-Banking Financial Company -Systemically Important Non-Deposit taking Company and Deposit taking Company (Reserve Bank) Directions, 2016, which states that “Public funds” includes funds raised either directly or indirectly through public deposits, inter-corporate deposits, bank finance and all funds received from outside sources such as funds raised by issue of Commercial Papers, debentures etc. but excludes funds raised by issue of instruments compulsorily convertible into equity shares within a period not exceeding 5 years from the date of issue.

-Institutional set-up for the Liquidity Risk Management: HUDCO has implemented an integrated risk management approach through which it reviews and assesses significant risks on a regular basis to ensure that there is a robust system of risk controls and mitigation in place.
+HUDCO has implemented an integrated risk management approach through which it reviews and assesses significant risks on a regular basis to ensure that there is a robust system of risk controls and mitigation in place.
 HUDCO has a well-structured robust Risk Management Policy and Operating Manual in line with its objectives to address the various risks.

-• Assets & Liabilities Management Committee (ALCO);
+• Assets Liabilities Management Sub-Committee (ALCO);

-Management regularly reviews the position of cash and cash equivalents by aligning the same with the projected maturity of financial assets and financial liabilities, economic environment, liquidity position in the financial market, anticipated pipeline of future borrowing & future liabilities and threshold of minimum liquidity defined in the ALM policy with additional liquidity buffers as management overlay
+Management regularly reviews the position of cash and cash equivalents by aligning the same with the projected maturity of financial assets and financial liabilities, economic environment, liquidity position in the financial market, anticipated pipeline of future borrowing & future liabilities and threshold of minimum liquidity defined in the ALM policy with additional liquidity buffers as management overlay.

-As per the said guidelines, the Company shall maintain an adequate level of unencumbered High Quality Liquid Assets (HQLA) that can be converted into cash to meet its liquidity needs for a 30 calendar-day time horizon under a significantly severe liquidity stress scenario.
 “HQLA” means liquid assets that can be readily sold or immediately converted into cash at little or no loss of value or used as collateral to obtain funds in a range of stress scenarios.
 “Unencumbered” means free of legal, regulatory, contractual or other restrictions on the ability of the NBFC to liquidate, sell, transfer or assign the asset.
 Assets to be included in the computation of HQLAs are those that the NBFC is holding on the first day of the stress period.
 Such assets shall be valued at an amount not greater than their current market value for the purpose of computing the LCR.
 Depending upon the nature of assets, they have been assigned different haircuts, which are to be applied while calculating the HQLA for the purpose of calculation of LCR.

 Liquidity Coverage Ratio (LCR) is represented by the following ratio:

 In order to determine Net Cash Outflows, the Company considers total expected cash outflow minus total expected cash inflows for the subsequent 30 calendar days by assigning a predefined stress percentage to the overall cash inflows and cash outflows.
 Total expected cash outflows (stressed outflows) are calculated by multiplying the outstanding balances of various categories or types of liabilities and off-balance sheet commitments by 115% (15% being the rate at which they are expected to run off further or be drawn down).
 Total expected cash inflows (stressed inflows) are calculated by multiplying the outstanding balances of various categories of contractual receivables by 75% (25% being the rate at which they are expected to under-flow).
 However, total cash inflows will be subjected to an aggregate cap of 75% of total expected cash outflows.
+In other words:

 Total Net Cash Outflows over the next 30 days = Stressed Outflows - Lower of (Stressed Inflows or 75% of Stressed Outflows).